SiddarthaGundeti/User-Management-Application/README.md

 # User-Management-Application

-A fully-functional CRUD app using the JSONPlaceholder Users API.
+A fully-functional CRUD app using the JSON Placeholder Users API.

 ## Features